mauricionobrega/platform-scaffold/web/README.md

 To add the certificate to the Mac system trust store:

-0. Open https://localhost:8443. *You should see a security warning.* ⚠️
+1. Open https://localhost:8443. *You should see a security warning.* ⚠️
-1. In the root of the project directory, run `open dev-server/localhost.pem`.
+2. In the root of the project directory, run `open dev-server/localhost.pem`.
-2. Add the certifcate to your `login` Keychain.
+3. Add the certificate to your `login` Keychain.
-2. In `Keychain Access` open `Certificates` and find `Mobify Development Server`.
+4. In `Keychain Access` search for `Mobify Development Server`.
-3. Right click it and select `Get Info`.
+5. Right click it and select `Get Info`.
-4. Expand the `Trust` section.
+6. Expand the `Trust` section.
-5. Set `Secure Socket Layer (SSL)` to `Always Trust`.
+7. Set `Secure Socket Layer (SSL)` to `Always Trust`.
-6. Close the info window.
+8. Close the info window.
 You will need to enter your password.
-7. Open https://localhost:8443 in your browser. *The warning is gone!* 🎉
+9. Open https://localhost:8443 in your browser. *The warning is gone!* 🎉

 ### Windows

 To add the certificate to the Windows Trusted Root Certificate Store:

-0. Open https://localhost:8443. *You should see a security warning.* ⚠️
+1. Open https://localhost:8443. *You should see a security warning.* ⚠️
-1. Start Menu → Run `mmc.exe`.
+2. Start Menu → Run `mmc.exe`.
-2. File → Add/Remove Snap-in.
+3. File → Add/Remove Snap-in.
-3. Select "Certificates" and click Add.
+4. Select "Certificates" and click Add.
-4. Select "Computer Account" and click Next.
+5. Select "Computer Account" and click Next.
-5. Select "Local Computer" and click Finish.
+6. Select "Local Computer" and click Finish.
-6. Click OK to close the Add or Remove Snap Ins dialog.
+7. Click OK to close the Add or Remove Snap Ins dialog.
-7. Expand the Certificates node and right-click on the Trusted Roots Certification Authorities node.
+8. Expand the Certificates node and right-click on the Trusted Roots Certification Authorities node.
-8. Select All Tasks → Import.
+9. Select All Tasks → Import.
-9. Import the file at `$\web\dev-server\localhost.pem`.
+10. Import the file at `$\web\dev-server\localhost.pem`.
 Leave all other settings as is while importing.
-10. After clicking Finish, you should get an alert saying "Import Successful".
+11. After clicking Finish, you should get an alert saying "Import Successful".
-11. Exit the window.
+12. Exit the window.
 You do not need to save the console settings so click No when prompted.
-12. Open https://localhost:8443 in your browser. *The warning is gone!* 🎉
+13. Open https://localhost:8443 in your browser. *The warning is gone!* 🎉

 ## Adding a page (container)